vippsas/vipps-recurring-api/vipps-recurring-api.md

 | `eventDate` | The date of the event marking the end of the campaign     |
 | `eventText` | The event text to display to the end user                 |

-**Note:** We recommend to start the event text with lowercase for better user experience.
+**Please note:** We recommend to start the event text with lowercase for better user experience.
 See example below.

 ![screen-event-campaign](images/campaigns/screens/event-campaign.png)

 ##### Full flex campaign

-**Note:** Contact Vipps before creating a draft agreement with a full flex campaign.
+**Please note:** Contact Vipps before creating a draft agreement with a full flex campaign.
 See [contact us](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/contact).

 ![full-flex-campaign](images/campaigns/full-flex-campaign.png)